Deep-Chill/RazerIO-Social-Network/README.md

 ## Job board
 If you're looking for a job: Search and filter for jobs, apply for jobs, and keep track of your applications.
+The job board is cached to make the search fast.

 If you're hiring: Create new job listings for your company, manage listings, and keep track of applicants.

 <a href="https://ibb.co/D8D7nHC"><img src="https://i.ibb.co/cCcNdSF/Screenshot-10.png" alt="Screenshot-10" border="0"></a>
 <hr><br>